Xiangwen-Wang/od_category/README.md

 # od_category
-time reorientation function
+Water reorientation dynamics.

-Dear, Dr. Tommaso,

-You can access this code from the account.
+The purpose:
+Rotational motion of water molecules plays a crucial role in the breaking and making of HBs.
+We have therefore quantified the rotational relaxation of the water dipole by computing the first-order Legendre polynomial time correlation function

+P_1 (t)=  <μ ⃗(0)∙μ ⃗(t)>/ <μ ⃗(0)>^2

+where μ(0) and μ(t) are the unit vectors defining the orientation of the dipole moment of a water molecule at times 0 and t, respectively.
+The average in Equation more strongly hydrogen-bonded water molecules reorient more slowly was computed over all water molecules in the solution, using several time origins and overlapping intervals [0, t] of equal time length (t = 16 ps)
+The P1(t) function starts at 1 and decays asymptotically to zero because of the random and isotropic orientation of the water molecules in solution.
+The early stages of fast loss of correlation is caused by librational motion, whereas the long term decay is due to reorientational motion and can be fit by a bi-exponential model, exp(−t/τ1) + b exp(−t/τ2).
+The overall time associated with this process, τreor, is given by the sum of the fitting parameters τ1 and τ2.

 The code is a bit messy.
 No instruction is included in line by line.

 It is constructed of four parts.